MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-admin-guide-file-types.md

 2. For the scanner: Include .zip files to be inspected, as described in the [Azure Information Protection scanner](#file-types-that-are-excluded-from-classification-and-protection-by-the-azure-information-protection-scanner) section.

-3. For the scanner: If .zip files should be classified and protected with a label, rather than just inspected for sensitive information, add a registry entry for this file name extension to have generic protection (pfile), as described in the [Changing the default protection level of files](#changing-the-default-protection-level-of-files) section.
+3. For the scanner: After finding sensitive information, if the .zip file should be classified and protected with a label, add a registry entry for this file name extension to have generic protection (pfile), as described in [Editing the registry for the scanner](../deploy-aip-scanner.md#editing-the-registry-for-the-scanner) from the scanner deployment instructions.

 Example scenario after doing these steps: